bnguyen14/MemoryLog/README.md

 Another program in this repository is TestManager, which can be used as a rudimentary replacement for flash card sets.
 See the examples directory for information on how to make the files that it takes.

+Together, these three programs offer a considerable tool to study information, learn new information, and keep track of recurring events.

 # Compilation